Jeremias0618/Example-Navigation-Bar/README.md

 #                                        Copyright ©

-Todos los derechos de éste vídeo son reservados por su respectivo autor.
+All rights reserved by their respective authors.

-Por Jeremias Dev. © Copyright,
+By Jeremias Dev. © Copyright,
-Todos los derechos reservados.
+All rights reserved.